 The porous electrode node defines a domain to consist of a homogeneous mix of both an electrode (solid) and electrolyte (liquid) phase.
 You therefore need to assign different materials to the different phases.
-By default, the material properties for each phase will be taken from the material assigned to the domain under Materials, which in this case is LMO electrode material.
+By default, the material properties for the electrolyte phase will be taken from the material assigned to the domain under Materials, which in this case is LMO electrode material.
 You hence need to set the electrolyte phase material selection manually.

-3 In the same window under Electrolyte Properties, select LiPF6 in 1:2 EC:DMC and p(VdF-HFP) (Polymer electrolyte, Li-ion Battery) from the Electrolyte material list.
+- 3 In the same window under Electrolyte Properties, select LiPF6 in 1:2 EC:DMC and p(VdF-HFP) (Polymer electrolyte, Li-ion Battery) from the Electrolyte material list. - 4 For the electrode phase, keep the default electrical conductivity of 10[S/m].